haltcase/strat/README.md

 // -> 'Definitely watch JACK REACHER: NEVER GO BACK'
 ```

-To pass arguments to a method, pass them as a space delimited list:
+To pass arguments to a method, pass them as a comma delimited list, with
+a space after the method name:

 ```javascript
 let person = {